 Addiction is a mental health disorder that impacts millions of Americans.

 However, it is a treatable condition.
-If you or a loved one experience substance abuse, contact Addiction Resource today to find treatment options.
+If you or a loved one experiences substance use disorder, contact Addiction Resource today to find treatment options.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.